Bersella-AI/DebateTimer-Arduino/README.md

 The available I/O pins on a UNO board may not be enough for the system.
 Here are the solutions:

   1. Use 2 RGB LEDs instead of 6 separate LEDs.
 4 pins should be enough to generate red, green, and yellow lights for both sides.
-  2. Use an LCD 2004/1602 screen via I2C bus, that requires only 2 I/O pins. **Remember to load "Software I2C" library.**
+  2. Use an LCD 2004/1602 screen via I2C bus, that requires only 2 I/O pins.
   3. Versions requiring 2 buttons (Beta 3 & 4) can be considered.
-  4. Modify the code to save a public pin (ANY_BUTTON_PRESSED) that check whether one of the buttons is being pressed.
+  4. Modify the code to save a public pin `ANY_BUTTON_PRESSED` that check whether one of the buttons is being pressed.
   5. Switch to a Mega board -- the easiest way!

 ### If you are using an LCD 1602...